edraobdu/pgslice/README.md

 ## Development Setup

-> **Note:** This guide is for developers contributing to snippy.
+> **Note:** This guide is for developers contributing to pgslice.
 End-user installation instructions will be added when published to PyPI and Docker Hub.

 ### Prerequisites